aayushdgkd/docker_playbook/python-k8s/monitoring.md

 2. We can monitor the traffic by checking the non 200 status codes and visualise the same on Grafana
 3. Link to import json for the official dashboard - https://github.com/kubernetes/ingress-nginx/blob/main/deploy/grafana/dashboards/nginx.json

-Few screeshots of how it will actually look -
+An idea of how it will actually look -
 ![Dashboard](https://github.com/kubernetes/ingress-nginx/blob/main/deploy/grafana/dashboards/screenshot.png)